“How do you know if you’re depressed?”

 Acceptance and Depression

 I think that people resist accepting their depression because to do so, in their mind, would mean defeat.
 It would mean that, somehow, they are not mentally strong enough to overcome their negative thinking.
 Let me say this clearly: nothing could be further from the truth.
 Acceptance of the condition is the first step in defeating it.
+After some accept it they decide to start battling it by buying weed online in Canada from companies similar to West Coast Supply.
+Apparently, cannabis can have a positive effect on some people who are suffering from depression and anxiety.

 And to defeat it is to not fight it, rather to work with it.
 Negative thinking, which is the basis of depression, cannot be out-thought.
 We cannot always simply replace the bad thoughts with good ones.
 If we could, then we wouldn’t be struggling, would we?